handsontable/hyperformula/docs/guide/contributing.md

   * Adding new features
   * Improving the quality of the existing code
   * Improving performance
   * Improving documentation and public API
 * Reporting bugs
 * Suggesting improvements
 * Suggesting new features
-* Adding new integrations with external tools, libraries, and services

 ## Good first issue